devschooldevops/03_bash_python_basics/python/07-strings.md

 Feel free to check out the [cheatsheet](https://www.pythoncheatsheet.org/cheatsheet/manipulating-strings) for more string manipulation.

 ## Practice
-Rewrite the "remainder is" bit from 04 using f-strings.
+Rewrite the "remainder is" bit from 04 using `.format`.